My child is unwell - when should I see a doctor?

 - has become confused / very lethargic or unresponsive

-- has not had at least one alert episode in 24 hours during the current illness
+- has not had at least one alert episode (cannot be interested in any activity) in 24 hours during the current illness

 - talks nonsense or gibberish with or without a fever